 Indeed, Jesus Christ the Lord is our Savior!
 We hear that message not only at Christmas time, but throughout the year in our churches.
 Yet, there is more to the Christmas message than that.

 Christmas has always been my favorite time of the year.
 And, after committing myself to God through Jesus Christ and starting a family, celebrating the birth of Jesus made it all the more special.
-But, after a few years of hearing simplistic renditions of the Christmas story, I became restless in my soul.
+But, after a few years of witnessing superficial and sometimes extrabiblical renditions of the Christmas story, I became restless in my soul.

 By that time in my life I had written several Christian books, some of which became best-sellers.
 I was a Christian book publisher.
-I published a magazine in which I reviewed innumerable Christian books.
-But I never found the missing message of Christmas.
+I produced scores of Christian videos and films, and I published a magazine for Christian bookstores which was dedicated to reviewing Christian books.
+But I never discovered the missing message of Christmas.

-I’ve read A Christmas Carol several times and watched three motion picture versions of the Charles Dickens classic over and over again.
+I’ve read A Christmas Carol and watched motion picture versions of the Charles Dickens classic over and over again.
 And, yet, though Old Ebenezer Scrooge might have gotten into the spirit of Christmas, there is no indication that he found the missing message of Christmas.